its-mr-monday/its-mr-monday/README.md

 # 👋 Hello, I'm ItsMrMonday!

-I'm a Cyber Security Analyst with a passion for developing innovative cybersecurity tools.
+I'm a Red Team Operator with a passion for developing innovative cybersecurity tools.
 My journey in cybersecurity has led me to create several impactful tools that enhance security measures and facilitate communication between processes.

 ## 🔍 About Me

-- 🌱 Currently expanding my skills in red team engagements, focusing on actively locating and identifying exploitable vulnerabilities through OFFSEC proving grounds.
+- 🌱 Currently expanding my skills in red team engagements, focusing on actively locating and identifying exploitable vulnerabilities through OFFSEC proving grounds and overall improving my craft
-- 💼 Experienced Cyber Security Analyst with a passion for developing innovative cybersecurity tools.
+- 💼 Experienced Red Team Operator with a passion for developing innovative cybersecurity tools.
 - 🛠️ Skilled in building tools that address various challenges in the cybersecurity field.
 - 🎯 Always looking to collaborate on exciting projects that push the boundaries of cybersecurity.
 - 💬 Feel free to reach out to discuss cybersecurity trends, tools, or collaboration opportunities!